 Moreover, Zafarullah et al. (2001) further mentioned negligence by public sector employees is another form of corruption in Bangladesh.
 The negligence among the judicial body is quite prevalent, which adds to the suffering of people.
 There is social hierarchy in the court system in Bangladesh, where judges hold the most power then chronologically lawyers, public persecutors and the police.
 They abuse their power by neglecting a case, which results in suffering to the people.
 Zafarullah et al. (2001) further argue that the overall quality of judicial administration has deteriorated.
 They do not have any morals and ethical values.
-Similarly, Animesh Chandra Sarkar (Assistant legal manager at Acid Survivor foundation) mentioned in his interview with me “The prosecutor has an important role to pay in a case and they deliberately manipulate witnesses and sometimes don’t proceed with the important documents.
+Similarly, Mr. A (Assistant legal manager at Acid Survivor foundation) mentioned in his interview with me “The prosecutor has an important role to pay in a case and they deliberately manipulate witnesses and sometimes don’t proceed with the important documents.
 All these things they do to make money and they don’t have anyone to hold them accountable for their actions.
 Most of this corruption is happening in women’s violence cases because government has launched special speedy tribunal in women’s violence case and public prosecutors are dealing with these cases.
 When a case goes to trial the public persecutor contacts the accused and take money from them.
 Then they deliberately delay a case by not submitting the papers or submitting false or insufficient papers.
 As a penal lawyer from ASF we face this challenges on regular bases.
 Sometimes in women’s violence cases a doctor needs to testify before judges but they can’t on time because the Public persecutor delays a case”.

-Islam (2010) has argued that in recent years, politically motivated judicial appointments have increased; therefore, there is no accountability on the judge’s or lawyer’s part.
+Islam (2010) has argued that in recent years, politically motivated judicial appointments have increased; therefore, there is no accountability on the judge or lawyer’s part.
 The higher-up officials and influential political persons are responsible for judicial officials’ promotions and transfers.
 Therefore, they have to listen to the politicians who are working for their own benefits as they have taken bribes from an influential.
 This leads the judges and lawyers to take the bribe as well.
 According to the Transparency International Bangladesh, 2010 survey, the Bangladeshi law enforcement agency was declared the second most corrupted sector in Bangladesh, for example - 79.6% of households who have received support from the law enforcement agency were subject to corruption and harassment.
 The corruption rate was higher in rural areas compared to urban areas (84.4% v/s 73.1%) (Nawaz, 2012: 6).
-Similarly, Dr. Abul Hossain (Director - Nation centre of gender-based violence, Ministry Of Women and Child Affairs) stated in the interview with me “Laws are ineffective because our legislative body is corrupted.
+Similarly, Dr. A (Director - Nation centre of gender-based violence, Ministry Of Women and Child Affairs) stated in the interview with me “Laws are ineffective because our legislative body is corrupted.
 Not all are corrupted but most of them are because they want money, if you can’t give them money then they will not work.
 Most of these officials be it police officer or lawyer their children study abroad; they have to send them lots of money, so they don’t have any option other then corruption I guess.
 Some of them have to buy expensive jewellery for their wives (laughter) so they stole money from common people and delay a case.
 So it is not just making laws; we have to make sure our legislative body is corruption free”.

 The non-governmental institution and the courthouse